 Figure 6.
-The structure of the rectangular microstrip patch antenna added with 3 mm air gap.
+The structure of rectangular microstrip patch antenna added with 3 mm air gap

-Figure 7 and Table 4 show the effects of the frequency and reflection coefficient values whenever the air gap has varied from 1 mm to 10 mm.
-As the air gap thickness changes from 1 mm to 10 mm, the S{11} values change as well as the gain changes.
+Figure 7 and Table 4 show the effects of frequency and reflection coefficient values whenever the air gap has been varied from 1 mm to 10 mm.
+As the air gap thickness changes from 1 mm until 10 mm, the $S{11}$ values as well as the gain changes.
 It can be observed that, the frequency varies with the change of thickness from 1 mm to 6 mm and the gain also increased.
-However, when the air gap varies from 7 mm to 10 mm thickness, the frequency was resonant at 2.42 GHz.
-Therefore, the 3 mm air gap thickness has been chosen for the design because the gain is 9.18 dB while the S{11} is -48.1 dB at the operating frequency of 2.40 GHz.
-Finally, the dimension of the basic rectangular microstrip patch antenna added with 3 mm air gap has been shown in Table 5 and Figure 8.
+However, when the air gap are varies from 7 mm until 10 mm thickness, the frequency was resonant at 2.42 GHz.
+Therefore, the 3 mm air gap thickness has been chosen for the design because the gain is 9.18 dB while the $S{11}$ is -48.1 dB at the operating frequency of 2.40 GHz.
+Finally, the dimension of basic rectangular microstrip patch antenna added with 3 mm air gap has been shown in Table 5 and Figure 8.

 Figure 7.
-The effects of various air gaps thickness from 1mm to 10mm.
+The effects of various air gaps thickness from 1mm to 10mm